abbodi1406/BatUtil/W10UI/README.md

 * Recommended Host OS: Windows 8.1 or later

+* Updating offline images of Windows 11 builds 22567 and later, require at least Windows 10 v1607 Host OS

 * Optional: place W10UI.cmd next to the updates (.msu/.cab) to detect them by default

 * Run the script as administrator